Tycho10101/PythonWalker/README.md

 ## Todo List
 - Custom commands
 - Blocks
+- Add to PyPi
-- and more! (suggest them in the issues page)
+- And more! (suggest them in the issues page)

 Thanks to the folks on the Discord for helping me out!
 Feel free to fork and contribute!